-Course text "STAT 305, Introduction to Statistical Inference" by Welch, W.J. (required) A 2016 edition is expected to be available at the bookstore in December 2016 (when it is available there will be a News item at the course website) 2010 (when it is available there will be a News item at the course website) Course text "Mathematical Statistics and Data Analysis" (3rd edition) (optional) by Rice, J.A.
+Course text "STAT 305, Introduction to Statistical Inference" by Welch, W.J. (required) A 2016 edition is expected to be available at the bookstore in December , 2016 (when it is available there will be a News item at the course website) Course text "Mathematical Statistics and Data Analysis" (3rd edition) (optional) by Rice, J.A.
 Other books Please see "Supplementary Reading" at the course website for other texts, including those on reserve at the library Clicker A CLICKER IS REQUIRED